 - Open office hours with faculty members and/or the BSW Program Director. - The Office of Field Education provides professional advising to students in the form of a resume workshop, information on dress attire, interviewing skills and other areas of professionalism. - BSW Faculty Research and Community Project Opportunities: BSW faculty are engaged in various research and community-based projects, and some maintain an open-door policy for undergraduate students seeking additional learning opportunities. - BSW students may also pursue research projects of their own with the support of BSW faculty.
 This includes applying for Undergraduate Research and Creative Activity Awards (URCA) that provide funds to support faculty-mentored research and creative projects undertaken by undergraduate students.
 URCAs include funds to pay for supplies and materials to support the project, travel to the site of the project and a stipend for the student.
 Awardees complete final reports and are encouraged to present their findings at Research & Creative Activity Achievement Week.
 Students receive additional research focused professional advising as they develop their URCAs and carry out their research projects and presentations. - The SOSW Student Professional Development Funds: As noted in Accreditation Standard 3.1.10, these funds are designed to support student development in leadership and scholarship.
 Examples include funding for registration fees for conference registration to develop research and/or leadership skills and professionalism (e.g., NASW, CSWE, Society for Social Work and Research).
 These funds support students in building connections with other professionals and professional organizations. - BSW Program Monday Memos are sent by the BSW Program Director weekly during the academic year to BSW students and faculty.
 The memos highlight information and professional opportunities within the community and in professional organizations.
-For example, the NASW NC Student Webinar Series is highlighted including topics addressed such as: The BSW Puzzle: Putting Together Your Next Steps; and Looking Forward: How to Approach Your Internship to Prepare for Your Social Work Career.
+For example, the Social Work Lecture Series is highlighted including topics addressed such as: Connections to Mental Wellness; and Child Welfare 101 for Human Service Professionals.
 As BSW Faculty also receive the memos, they reinforce aspects to students in their classes, providing additional professional advising support.
 BSW Monday Memos are supplemented with additional information as the BSW Program Director receives it, such as job opportunities. - NASW-NC Student Liaison Program: BSW students may serve as a NASW-NC student liaison and serve as a link between the BSW program and NASW-NC, in addition to becoming advocates for the social work profession.
 Liaisons are a voice for NASW to convey the importance of the work NASW does on behalf of the social work profession both at the national and state level.
 Student liaisons developing professionalism within their role and also gain additional advising from NASW-NC members and staff.
 Some key activities include: 1) Distributing membership information to both classmates and faculty, 2) Attending monthly one hour Zoom